jquast/wcwidth/docs/intro.rst

 Introduction
 ============

-This library is mainly for CLI/TUI programs that carefully produce output for Terminals.
+This Python library is mainly for CLI/TUI programs that carefully produce output for Terminals.

+See page libwcwidth_ about the portable C11 library.

 Installation
 ------------